cocey/cocey.github.io/README.md

 I managed the CRM development team which is responsible to maintain and develop ad-hoc mobile applications (iOS and Android), Salesforce, backend services, 3rd party integrations (Mulesoft, Teradata, SAP).

-I created the CI/CD pipelines on Microsoft Azure Devops for backend and also mobile applications (with covering all build and signing process - iOS and Android).
+I created the CI/CD pipelines on Microsoft Azure DevOps for the backend and also mobile applications (covering all build and signing processes - iOS and Android).

 ### Freelancer
 > September 2018 - February 2019